ookiineko/termix_wip/README.md

 Termix is yet another compatibility layer and distribution for running a Linux environment on non-Linux platforms, currently mainly targeting at the Microsoft Windows.

-Termux is not an emulator, it directly loads and executes the program natively on supported machines, and in some conditions, it also require recompiling the programs (see [Windows limitation](#windows-limitation)) to work.
+Termix is not an emulator, it directly loads and executes the program natively on supported machines, and in some conditions, it also require recompiling the programs (see [Windows limitation](#windows-limitation)) to work.

 ## Project status